MohammedMahdi21/snake-client/README.md

 ## Getting Started

-- Follow steps inside the snek server repo to run the server side
+- Follow steps inside the snek server repo to run the server side.
+- Update the IP and PORT in `constants.js` file.
 - Run the development snake client using the `node play.js` command.
+- collect the red dots and enjoy.